 - 1. The jury is the prime audience for the state courts, and the best available mechanism for disseminating positive information on the courts by word of mouth.
-Specific policies and programs should be directed at maximizing this potential. - A focus on the elements of procedural fairness, discussed later in the report, can take the benefits of staff education on customer service to a higher level. procedural fairness criteria.
-The effectiveness of procedural fairness-driven reforms should be monitored by "exit surveys" of control of the procedural fairness criteria. - 3.
+Specific policies and programs should be directed at maximizing this potential. - 2.
+A focus on the elements of procedural fairness, discussed later in the report, can take the benefits of staff education on customer service to a higher level. - 3.
 High-volume, low-stakes court dockets like traffic and small claims spread ill will for the courts and leave litigants dissatisfied with their day in court.
 In large and many medium-sized courts the way such cases are processed needs to be redesigned to incorporate procedural fairness criteria. - 4.
 The effectiveness of proceduralfairness-driven reforms should be monitored by "exit surveys" of court users to fine-tune the changes as they are introduced and periodically thereafter.

-- Recommendations - Joint action by the Judicial Council and State Bar is needed to address as a matter of priority the reasons for the perceived unfairness in family and juvenile proceedings. - 6.
+- 5. Joint action by the Judicial Council and State Bar is needed to address as a matter of priority the reasons for the perceived unfairness in family and juvenile proceedings. - 6.
 The apparent underrepresentation of Asian-Americans and Latinos on juries needs to be examined to see if factors other than eligibility are active.